| | |

 Storing

-Custard-filled doughnuts are best enjoyed fresh, ideally within a few hours of making them.
+Custard-filled doughnuts are best eaten fresh, ideally within a few hours of making them.
 If you need to store them, keep them in an airtight container in the fridge for up to 24 hours.

 I don’t recommend freezing these.